UCLComputerScience/COMP0016_2020_21_Team25/Admin Site/README.md

     npm run-script deploy

-A live version of the website can be found [here](https://fise-concierge.web.app/) should you not want to serve it locally
+A live version of the web app can be found [here](https://fise-concierge.web.app/) should you not want to serve it locally.

 -   Note that the backend server **must** still be manually started.